lizard-demon/bhopblox/README.md

-# bhopblox - Minecraft-Style Voxel World Browser
+# bhopblox - Minecraft-Style Speedrun Game

-A Minecraft-inspired voxel world browser that runs directly inside Reddit posts, featuring authentic pixelated block aesthetics, WebAssembly-powered voxel engine, and generative ambient audio.
-Browse and select from 6 unique voxel worlds through an immersive retro-style interface with complete Minecraft visual theming using the classic "Press Start 2P" pixel font.
+A Minecraft-inspired speedrun game that runs directly inside Reddit posts, featuring authentic pixelated block aesthetics, WebAssembly-powered game engine, and generative ambient audio.
+Browse and select from 6 unique voxel worlds, then compete in speedrun challenges through an immersive retro-style interface with complete Minecraft visual theming using the classic "Press Start 2P" pixel font.

-**Current Status**: Fully functional voxel world browser with WebAssembly engine integration - complete Minecraft-style interface with 6 curated voxel worlds, working WASM voxel engine that loads world data, and sophisticated generative audio system.
+**Current Status**: Fully functional speedrun game with WebAssembly engine integration - complete Minecraft-style interface with 6 curated voxel worlds, working WASM game engine that loads player state and leaderboard data, and sophisticated generative audio system.

 ## What is This Game?

-bhopblox is a Minecraft-style voxel world browser that brings authentic pixelated block world aesthetics directly to Reddit.
-The game provides a complete world selection and voxel engine experience that lets you browse and launch different voxel environments through an immersive Minecraft-themed interface with authentic pixel-perfect styling.
+bhopblox is a Minecraft-style speedrun game that brings authentic pixelated block world aesthetics directly to Reddit.
+The game provides a complete world selection and speedrun gaming experience that lets you browse and launch different voxel environments for competitive speedrunning through an immersive Minecraft-themed interface with authentic pixel-perfect styling.

 **Core Experience**: Browse through 6 unique voxel worlds (Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, Desert Oasis), each with detailed descriptions and author information.
-When you select a world and click "INITIALIZE WORLD", the WebAssembly voxel engine loads successfully, displaying a functional canvas that loads world.dat data and provides the foundation for voxel world exploration.
+When you select a world and click "INITIALIZE WORLD", the WebAssembly game engine loads successfully, displaying a functional canvas that loads player state, leaderboard data, and provides speedrun gameplay with competitive timing.

 The game currently features: